 As a result, the institute suggests that parents or caregivers ask teens what they are looking for and what they wish to achieve from mental health treatment.
 They can also ask them what they want to improve, as the therapist can then determine how they can help achieve their goal.

 - discussing the topic when they feel comfortable and safe in their environment, whether at home, in another familiar indoor location, outdoors, or with a trusted adult

 - asking if they would like to talk with someone else about their difficulties

-- letting them know that it is ok to speak with an adult and that this can help in some situations
+- letting them know that it is okay to speak with an adult and that this can help in some situations

-- asking them what is happening for them and how they are feeling
+- asking them what is happening with them and how they are feeling

 - expressing concern for their well-being and asking them directly if they are planning to harm themselves or others

 If you know someone at immediate risk of self-harm, suicide, or hurting another person:

 - Ask the tough question: “Are you considering suicide?”